Bar management isn't easy. So it makes sense that people often wonder how much bar managers make.

 We took the average bar manager salary from the five largest nationwide employment websites and averaged that for a truly representative number.
 The average bar manager salary in the U.S. is $45,383 per year.

-Given that number combined with the fact that bar manager duties (everything from marketing to menu engineering—all types of menus) take an average of 60 hours per week, bar managers make an average of $14.55 an hour.
+Given that number combined with the fact that bar manager duties (everything from marketing to creating opening and closing checklists to menu engineering—all types of menus) take an average of 60 hours per week, bar managers make an average of $14.55 an hour.

 Here’s the data we used: